14 Fun Facts About Trabant Cars, Icons of the Cold War

 4. Used Trabis Cost More than New Trabis

-In most markets around the world, an automobile starts losing value the second you drive it off the lot.
+In most markets worldwide, an automobile starts losing value the second you drive it off the lot.
 But the opposite was true for the Trabi cars.
 A brand new Trabant sold for 8,500 to 12,500 East German marks.
 Both East- and West German marks are obsolete (the now-unified Germany uses the Euro as its currency), but we can roughly convert the price of a Cold War-era Trabant to about $9,800 to $14,500 present-day dollars.
 While that may seem like a cheap vehicle, the average East German worker earned 13,680 East German marks annually, making a new Trabi the equivalent of a year’s wages.

 And used Trabis were even more expensive, typically selling for 4,000 East German marks more than the cost of a new one.
 Why the price difference?
 East Germans were willing to pay more for a used vehicle since it was available immediately (and not in a decade).
-Can you imagine paying 30 to 50 percent more than a new model to acquire a 2013 Honda Civic?
+Can you imagine spending 30 to 50 percent more than a new model to acquire a 2013 Honda Civic?

 5. The Trabi is Not a Performance Vehicle (And You Don't Want to Know About its Emissions Standards)

-When the Wall fell in late 1989, East Germans packed as much as they could into their slow-moving Trabis and headed west.
+When the Wall fell in late 1989, East Germans packed as much as possible into their slow-moving Trabis and headed west.
 But because Trabis spewed nine times the hydrocarbons and five times the carbon monoxides of the average European car, the vehicles didn’t meet West German emissions standards.
 This meant that most Trabant drivers had to get special permission to cross the border, and West Germans often joked that Trabants “smoked like an Iraqi oil fire.”

 6. The Trabant Outer Body Isn't Made of Steel or Iron